Best Stocks for Graham-Style Value Investing

 What is Benjamin Graham's value investing strategy?

 Graham's strategy is built on buying stocks trading significantly below their intrinsic value — the 'margin of safety' that protects investors from both analytical errors and market downturns.
 He looked for companies with low P/E ratios, prices below book value, manageable debt, and consistent earnings history.
-The UQS Graham preset captures this by weighting Valuation at 35% (highest of all presets) and Risk at 20%, while keeping Quality at 20% to ensure fundamental soundness.
+The UQS Graham preset captures this by weighting Valuation at 45% (highest of all presets) and Risk at 25%, while keeping Quality at 20% for fundamental soundness and setting Moat to zero — Graham measured cheapness and safety, not qualitative moats.

 How do you find undervalued stocks?